top of page

 For the first book in a series called the 'Aloysius Pendergast' series, Aloysius Pendergast doesn't actually appear until chapter 14.
 As I listened to this one on audiobook, that's about two hours in.

-Relic also has two initial chapters which act more as two sperate prologues, rather than kicking off the novel itself.
-It stalled the narrative in my opinion and was entirely unneeded!
+Relic also has two initial chapters which act as separate prologues, rather than kicking off the novel itself.
+I think it stalled the narrative and was entirely unneeded!

-There is also the tendency to head-hop in close third-person, which often had me wondering whose head you're in at the time.
-Something that is considered a no-no in modern literature... on the other hand, GRR Martin who is mildly considered successful has more POV characters than anyone can name, so there are always exceptions.
+There is also the tendency to head-hop in close third-person, which often had me wondering whose head you’re in.
+Something that is considered a no-no in modern literature...
+GRR Martin, who is mildly considered successful, has more POV characters than anyone can name, so there are always exceptions.

 Positives